pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 ## Pairing-Based Cryptography

 Elliptic curve cryptography is one of the important areas in recent cryptography.
-The cryptographic algorithms based on elliptic curve cryptography, such as ECDSA, is widely used in many applications.
+The cryptographic algorithms based on elliptic curve cryptography, such as ECDSA, are widely used in many applications.

-Pairing-based cryptography, a variant of elliptic curve cryptography, is attracted the attention for its flexible and applicable functionality.
+Pairing-based cryptography, a variant of elliptic curve cryptography, has attracted the attention for its flexible and applicable functionality.
 Pairing is a special map defined over elliptic curves.
 As the importance of pairing grows, elliptic curves where pairing is efficiently computable are studied and the special curves called pairing-friendly curves are proposed.

 Thanks to the characteristics of pairing, it can be applied to construct several cryptographic algorithms and protocols such as identity-based encryption (IBE), attribute-based encryption (ABE), authenticated key exchange (AKE), short signatures and so on.
-Several applications of pairing-based cryptography is now in practical use.
+Several applications of pairing-based cryptography are now in practical use.

 ## Applications of Pairing-Based Cryptography